 top of page

-LA3105: THE EMPEROR’S NEW CLOTHES: THE 2016 HIGH COURT DECISION VALIDATING OFFSHORE DETENTION ON NAU
+LA3105: THE EMPEROR’S NEW CLOTHES: THE 2016 HIGH COURT DECISION VALIDATING OFFSHORE DETENTION ON NAURU

 These people were invalidly detained by Australia and PNG on Manus Island